ruyrybeyro/QtSpecem/README.md

 "Features"

 Loading a TAP file introduces patches to the ROM.
-A ROM checksum will fail.
+A ROM checksum will fail after loading/drag and dropping a TAP file.

 TODO: